-Academic programs at the intermediate school, which includes grades 3-5, builds on the foundational skills students acquired during the primary grades and provides them with greater academic challenges while taking into account individual student learning needs.
+Academic programs at the elementary school, which includes prekindergarten through grade 6, reinforce and build foundational skills and provide students with gradually increasing academic challenges while taking into account individual student learning needs.

-Teachers and students at the intermediate school take a cross-curricular approach to teaching and learning.
+Teachers and students at BPES take a cross-curricular approach to teaching and learning.
 For instance, English language arts classes include books on social studies and science topics, so students touch on multiple curricula throughout the day.